Fastlane (2018): Main event

-In the main event, AJ Styles defended the WWE Championship in a six-pack challenge against free agent John Cena, Kevin Owens, Sami Zayn, Baron Corbin, and Dolph Ziggler.
-The match immediately began with Cena performing consecutive "Attitude Adjustments" on everyone except Styles, working out as a total of 4 finishers from him in the early going.
+In the main event, AJ Styles defended the WWE Championship in a six-pack challenge against John Cena, Kevin Owens, Sami Zayn, Baron Corbin, and Dolph Ziggler.
+The match immediately began with Cena performing consecutive "Attitude Adjustments" on everyone except Styles, working out as a total of four finishers from him in the early going.
 Later on in the match, Cena performed an "Attitude Adjustment" on Styles through a broadcast table.
 Owens and Zayn turned on each other, with Zayn seemingly lying down for Owens.
 Zayn ultimately tricked Owens and pinned him with a roll-up for a near-fall.
 SmackDown Commissioner Shane McMahon, who sat at ringside for the match, continuously got involved by breaking up pinfalls that involved Owens and Zayn after Owens performed a superkick on Shane.
 In the climax, Cena performed an "Attitude Adjustment" on Ziggler.
 As he was attempting a second on Ziggler, Owens performed a pop-up powerbomb on Cena.
 Styles then performed a "Phenomenal Forearm" on Owens to retain the WWE Championship, solidifying his match-up against Shinsuke Nakamura at WrestleMania 34.